 Using images will definitely increase traffic to your blog, they keep the attention of your readers longer and if they are pretty pictures, most likely they will be shared across other Social Media platforms especially on Pinterest boards.
 These shared images can also link viewers back to your blog so they can read and see more.

-If you are not a great photographer or don’t have fancy camera skills, here are 5 great sites that I have personally used to get beautiful, free and legal photos to use on your blog.
+If you are not a great photographer or don’t have fancy camera skills, here are a few great sites that I have personally used to get beautiful, free and legal photos to use on your blog.